-A day after the violence that followed the alleged desecration of the holy Quran in Ghaziabad, it emerged that at least six people were killed in the rioting, during which several shops and at least 50 vehicles were destroyed.
+A day after the violence that followed the alleged desecration of a holy book in Ghaziabad,it emerged that at least six people were killed in the rioting that also gutted several shops and perhaps two dozen vehicles.

-From accounts provided by policemen and civilian eyewitnesses, the trouble that escalated into what constables described as "absolute madness", began around 12.30 pm on Friday, when pages torn from the holy book were allegedly thrown from a train at Adhiatmak Nagar station.
+From accounts provided by policemen and civilian eyewitnesses,the trouble that escalated into what constables described as absolute madness began around 12.30 pm on Friday,when pages torn from a religious text were allegedly thrown out of a train at Adhiatmak Nagar station.

 Local people believed the torn pages had abusive words scrawled on them.
 At around 6.30 pm,a group of 50 people led by the muezzin of the local mosque,Abdul Qadir,came to the police station to register a complaint, a police officer said.

 Police officials and some senior members of the community tried to pacify the crowd.
 A phone number written on the pages was called,and an abusive response was received, the officer said.
 Policemen tried to tell them that the number would be put under surveillance,but the crowd kept growing,and becoming more restive.

 While an FIR under Sections 295,295A and 153A was eventually registered,there appears to have been some delay,and the situation spun out of control at some point in this duration.